 - Kala & Tai Nui Serpentine Body Slides – Plus Pass Only

 - Ko’okiri Body Plunge – Plus Pass Only

 Notable Rides or Attractions That Aren’t Included

-- Ollivanders Wand Shop (Both Parks)
+- Ollivanders Wand Shop for the Wand ceremony.
+(Both Parks)

 - Hagrid’s Magical Creatures Motorbike Adventure (Islands of Adventure) This is attracting huge lines still.

 - Pteranodon Flyers (Islands of Adventure)